bcgov/nr-permitting-data-spec/README.md

 ---
 ## NR Permitting Data Specifications Repository
 ---
-This repository contains the common schemas related to permitting in the Natural Resources and includes other artifacts developed for permitting modernization initiative.
+This repository contains common schemas related to permitting in the Natural Resources and includes other artifacts developed for permitting modernization initiative.
+Leveraging common schemas will enable consistenacy, cross sector governance, identify patterns and opportunities and allow reporting and analytics to feed into decision making.

-## Getting Help or Reporting an Issue

 ## How to Contribute